gorhill/uBlock/README.md

 µBlock is born out of [HTTP Switchboard](https://github.com/gorhill/httpswitchboard).
 All the niceties of HTTPSB have been removed, and what is left is a straightforward blocker which support EasyList and the likes, and also support host files.
+Cosmetic filters ("element hiding") are supported.

 There is nothing more to it.
 But it does what popular blockers out there do, at a fraction of CPU and memory usage.